VThangapalam/hangman/README.md

 Client
 Start playing the game through the following url: http://localhost:8093/hangman.html
-(replace localhost with domain name if the server is accessible )

 DB Verification
-You can access the MongoDB embedded server using  the Robo 3T MonogDB client tool DB details:
+- You can access the MongoDB embedded server using  the Robo 3T MonogDB client tool DB details:
 	DB port : 27018
 	DB name : hangmanDB
-Test hangmanDB: hangmanDBTest
+- Test hangmanDB: hangmanDBTest
-Can be downloaded from the following link : https://robomongo.org/
+- Can be downloaded from the following link : https://robomongo.org/
-Note: As an embeddedDb is used the DB is deleted on restart.
+- Note: As an embeddedDb is used the DB is deleted on restart.

 Implementation Details
-This project is implemented using Spring Boot framework Server side implementation provides REST APIs to play the game Client side implemented using HTML and Javascript .
+-	This project is implemented using Spring Boot framework
+-	Server side implementation provides REST APIs to play the game
+- Client side implemented using HTML and Javascript .
-Data is persisted in the Embedded Mongo DB instance.
+- Data is persisted in the Embedded Mongo DB instance.
-Junit and Mockito frameworks are used for testing
+- Junit and Mockito frameworks are used for testing